Student Privacy Notice

 We collect and process personal data relating to the College’s students to effectively manage their learning and to meet statutory obligations as a Further Education and Higher Education College.
 Bishop Burton College is committed to being transparent about information it collects and uses, and to meet its general data protection regulation (GDPR) obligations.

-- To process applications, including sending relevant marketing materials relating to your application, such as event reminders and joining instructions
+- Process applications, including sending relevant marketing materials relating to your application, such as event reminders and joining instructions

-- To comply with the law regarding data sharing.
+- Comply with the law regarding data sharing.

 How is this collected?

 Most of the information above is collected directly from yourself via an application or enrolment form.
 However, some information such as previous qualifications, or special needs, may be collected from other organisations such as the Department for Education (DfE), the Local Education Authority, or your previous school.